syedquest/IR/README.md

     - Event ID 4769
       - It is generated when there is a service ticket request
       - If the request failed, it will populate the failure code field or Event ID 4771 will be recorded.
+    - Event ID 4778
+      - A session is reconnected event occured.
+It might happen when the session is reconnected through RDP.
+Check the network section the the remote host information.